radian-software/riju/doc/selfhosting.md

 This will be the `sudo` password for Riju server nodes.
 Generate one randomly with `pwgen -s 20 1`.

-### FATHOM\_SITE\_ID

-This is the site ID from your Fathom Analytics account.
-If you don't need analytics, just leave this unset.

 ### SUPERVISOR\_ACCESS\_TOKEN

 This is a static shared secret used for the Riju server's supervisor API.
 Generate one randomly with `pwgen -s 30 1`.

-## Build AMI
+## Build web AMI

-You'll want to run `make env` to load in the new variables from `.env`.
-Now run `make packer`.
-This will take up to 10 minutes to build a timestamped AMI with a name like `riju-20210711223158`.
+You'll want to run `set -a; . .env` to load in the new variables from `.env`.
+Now run `make packer-web`.
+This will take up to 10 minutes to build a timestamped AMI with a name like `riju-web-20210711223158`.

 ## Create local configuration (part 2 of 3)